Being Human (1994 film): Critical reception

 Despite the changes, the film was still not well received on release.
-On Rotten Tomatoes, the film has a 54% rating, based on 13 reviews.

 Owen Gleiberman of Entertainment Weekly gave the film an "F", and said that the film "demonstrates what can happen when a director with a gossamer comic touch tries to become commercial—the movie is so flat and banal it's like a Mel Brooks parody in which someone forgot to put in the jokes".
+Todd McCarthy of Variety criticised the plot and Williams' 'bland' performance, remarking, "Forsyth must have had some vision of the human animal’s position in the universe to prompt him to undertake such a project, but it became lost somewhere along the way.
+Indeed, the picture’s intellectual fabric proves stunningly thin."
+Peter Travers of Rolling Stone dubbed the film "a dreary mess".

 Janet Maslin of The New York Times was more positive, declaring, "Aiming high and falling short of his own mark, Mr. Forsyth remains a film maker of vivid, unpredictable imagination."
+Time Out was also more receptive of the film, saying "The stories are low-key and deliberately anti-climactic, but they coalesce into a tender, contemplative whole that's profound and moving. ".

+On Rotten Tomatoes, the film has a 54% rating, based on 13 reviews.

 Box office

 The film was one of the worst-performing films of the year, grossing just $5 million against its $40 million cost.
 It grossed $1.5 million in the United States and Canada.